EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/whats-next.rst

 our :doc:`User Guide </user-guide/about-user-guide>`.

 .. tip::
-  Remember that you can stake with your Raspberry Pi 4.
+  Remember that you can stake with your ARM board.
 If you have 32 ETH check out our Ethereum 2.0 section and get your validator up and running.